ABOUT

 (IFOV) on all the machine’s total working volume to get increased productivity, improved accuracy, and greater flexibility in the design and

-• The IR CW beam is reflected towards a dichroic mirror (4), where it is multiplexed to the blue beam, enabling the use of a hybrid source for the additive manufacturing of WISE semi-finished parts.
+production of complex parts. - The IR CW beam is reflected towards a dichroic mirror (4), where it is multiplexed to the blue beam, enabling the use of a hybrid source for the additive manufacturing of WISE semi-finished parts.
 A special IR/blue coated spherical lens (5), with a focal length of 35 mm, focalises the beam in the convergent point of the head nozzles.
 An additional dichroic mirror (6) will reflect the radiation emitted during the process to an ultrafast camera (7) and a pyrometer (8) for inline monitoring.
 All the optical path will be protected from the powders in the machine with sealed tubes.
 As last element, a pneumatic precision 2PP photopolymer dispenser (9) is necessary to eject the precursor resin on the surfaces that needs a polymeric coating.

 (iii-a) FAST Unit.